"What to do in Florence - Luckily, Florence is not as big and spread out like other Italian cruise port cities"

 Piazza Santa Croce or the Square of the Holy Cross is one of the main and biggest squares in Florence.
 It took its name from the historically important Basilica di Santa Croce or Santa Croce Church that dominates the square with its multi-coloured marble façade.

-If you are arriving to Florence with one of the cruise line organized tours, this is where you will be dropped off by your tour guides (if on a “Florence On Your Own Tour” for example) and it is a great place to start your day.
+If you are arriving to Florence with one of the Florence shore excursions, this is where you will be dropped off by your tour guides (if on one of a “Florence On Your Own Tours” for example) and it is a great place to start your day.

-This is also where you will first be introduced to the world of 18kt gold that Florence is so famous for, even more famous Florentine leather as well as wine and delicatessen shops.
+This square is also where you will first be introduced to the world of 18kt gold that Florence is so famous for, even more famous Florentine leather as well as wine and delicatessen shops - there are many shops in the square and around it!

 Arno river is one of the symbols of Florence and an unavoidable image on almost all the postcards… with Ponte Vecchio bridge in the distance, of course.